-I’m going to share with you my carpet cleaning tips and tricks.
+I’m going to share with you my tips and tricks to get maximum results carpet cleaning with OxiClean.
 Bear in mind, my carpet is cheap and awful.
 There isn’t much I can do to make it worse than it already is.
 Also, using anything other than the carpet cleaner made by your steam cleaner manufacturer voids the warranty.
 But if you want clean carpets, their stuff just won’t work.
 So, you can either void the warranty and have clean carpets.
 Or follow their rules and still have stained ugly carpet.

 ** Update: If you’re looking for a natural cleaner, go see my post over here. **